ricardoholmes/ricardoholmes.github.io/README.md

-# ricardoholmes.github.io
+# My website

+Hi!

-Personal website showcasing past projects and ventures.
+I'll be using this website to showcase past and current projects/ventures.

+Enjoy :D